loyaljadey/loyaljadey/README.md

 Outside of academics, I am the structural lead of CalSol, the UC Berkeley Solar Vehicle Team.
 We design, manufacture, and race large scale solar cars cross country.

-I am also a member of Underwater Robotics at Berkeley (a robotics team at Berkeley competing in RoboSub).

 In my spare time, I enjoy tinkering, fabricating cool parts with my Longer Lk5 Pro to make useful inventions to augument daily life, or playing ultimate frisbee, badminton, or biking.

 Current projects: